 - Print Resources –San Diego Humane Society has a resource library of articles addressing a wide range of behavior issues.
 Educational Resources

 - Contact a Trainer – To get help from a trainer with dog behavior issues and concerns, call (619) 299-7012, ext.
 2398 or, visit Behavior Helpline: Contact our Behavior Team and submit your question.

-Pet guardianship does entail financial responsibilities.
-While it would be nice if funding for pet care was as limitless as your love for your pet, we all know that is not always the case.
-When you fall on hard times, you face a lot of difficult decisions – what can be cut from spending when living paycheck to paycheck.
-Thankfully, there are some resources that may be useful in helping you through the hard times, without requiring your pet to suffer or find a new home.
+While it would be ideal if funding for pet care was as limitless as your love for your pet, we all know that is not always the case.
+Falling on hard times can mean having to face difficult decisions.
+Thankfully, there are some resources that may be useful in helping you keep your pet through the hard times.

-- Food Program – San Diego Humane Society, assists individuals experiencing a financial hardship with pet supplies, such as food, cat litter, and more.
+- Pet Food Assistance – San Diego Humane Society, assists individuals experiencing a financial hardship with pet supplies, such as food, cat litter, and more.
 Visit our website to learn more about enrolling in this program.
-Pet Food Assistance
+Visit Community Pet Pantry.

 - Medical Care including Spay/Neuter Information – There are some organizations that can assist with medical bills.
-To access a list of these groups, visit Finacial Aid, Support Services and Community Resources.
+To access a list of these groups, visit Veterinary Care.
 For assistance with altering your pet so you do not continue to have litters of puppies or kittens, you can call (619) 299-7012 ext.
-2334 or (760) 681-5751, email firstname.lastname@example.org, or visit Spay and Neuter and Reduced-Fee Spay & Neuter Services.
+2334 or (760) 681-5751, email email@example.com, or visit Spay and Neuter and Reduced-Fee Spay & Neuter Services.

 Pet Friendly Housing Options

 Moving is stressful, even under the best circumstances.
 However, this does not mean you have to give up your pet.
 If you are renting, here are some tips for negotiating with potential landlords: